My round the world travel adventure wasn't supposed to last that long.

 Preparations took a year.
-By July 1996 I'd canceled my lease, broken up with my partner, quit my job, and fended off concerned friends and family who collectively agreed I was insane.
+By July 1996 I'd canceled my lease, broken up with my partner, quit my job, and fended off concerned friends and family who collectively agreed I was insane (quitting everything to take off solo in your 40s wasn't quite a thing yet).
 I bought a one-way ticket to Cape Town, with the intention of spending six months traveling North as far as I could and then flying home to Geneva.
 Having boycotted South Africa during apartheid, starting my journey in Cape Town held special meaning for me.

 I wasn't familiar with the Southern Hemisphere and overlooked the inverted seasons.
 I landed in July in shorts and a T-shirt, in the middle of winter, watching my breath curl up into the crystal-cold air.
 My first inglorious stop on this trip was a sports shop to buy long underwear.

 I made contact with the people whose names I had brought along, and slowly, slowly, I started writing articles.
 Those first few efforts were a bit rusty (I hadn't worked as a journalist for some years) but writing is like a muscle that strengthens with practice so I got better, worked hard, and slept little.

 Soon I was a regular freelancer, and then a newspaper foreign correspondent in Africa.